Metrology Benefits During Product Lifecycle

 The final measurement system would be subject to MSA (Measurement System Analysis) in the form of a Gauge R&R (Gauge Repeatability and Reproducibility).
 A Gauge R&R will indicate whether a measurement system is suitable for measuring a certain dimension with regards to that dimension’s tolerance.

 This is the final stage, which can only start after process validation has been successful.
 At this point, a part is being manufactured.
 This stage can last any length of time, from minutes to years.
 A regular dimensional inspection is desirable to ensure that any changes to the manufacturing process are detected.

 The Critical/Control Dimension Measurement System mentioned previously, is an ideal method for keeping an eye on a manufacturing process.
-By performing regular dimensional inspection and statistically analysing the data, it may be possible to predict an issue before it even occurs.
+By performing regular dimensional inspection and statistically analyzing the data, it may be possible to predict an issue before it even occurs.
 This would prevent any losses e.g. dumping failing products, manufacturing line downtime, damage to a company’s reputation as a result of releasing bad products.

-During this stage, further ISIRs may also be required if any change is made to the manufacturing process/setup e.g. cavity change to a mould tool, manufacturing process setting changes.
+During this stage, further ISIRs may also be required if any change is made to the manufacturing process/setup e.g. cavity change to a mold tool, manufacturing process setting changes.
 Further measurements may also be required if any issues are experienced with the manufactured product.

 Why choose Verus?

 Here are some of the reasons why you should consider subcontracting your Metrology work to Verus Precision: